Foundation President – Mike Zeiders

 Executive Director – Elizabeth Chisolm

-Elizabeth Chisolm recently joined the Quality of Life Foundation as the new executive director.
-As the spouse of a 32-year Army veteran, Mrs. Chisolm has a unique perspective of the challenges and issues faced by military families.
+Elizabeth Chisolm is the spouse of a 32-year Army veteran and has a unique perspective on the challenges and issues faced by military families.
 She brings her personal experience along with over 15 years of experience in the not-for-profit sector to the Foundation.

 Foundation Board Member – Chris Cikanovich